htcondor/htcondor/docs/users-manual/java-applications.rst

 -------------------------------

  Specifying more than 1 class file.
-    For programs that consist of more than one ``.class`` file, identify the files in the submit description file:
+    :index:`Java<single: Java; multiple class files>` For programs that consist of more than one ``.class`` file, identify the files in the submit description file:

     ::

         executable = Stooges.class
         transfer_input_files = Larry.class,Curly.class,Moe.class

-    The **executable** command does not change.
+    The **executable**\ :index:`submit commands<single: submit commands; executable>` command does not change.
 It still identifies the class file that contains the program’s entry point.

  JAR files.
-    If the program consists of a large number of class files, it may be easier to collect them all together into a single Java Archive (JAR) file.
-A JAR can be created with:
+    :index:`Java<single: Java; using JAR files>` If the program consists of a large number of class files, it may be easier to collect them all together into a single Java Archive (JAR) file.
+A JAR can be created
+    with:

     ::